Overview of Symptoms in Children for Needed Growth Guidance

 As a result, many patients who went through conventional orthodontic treatment as children are living with painful jaw problems now, with top and bottom teeth that are crowded because they never had sufficient space created in the mouth even after years of orthodontic treatment.

-Why Early Intervention With RAGGA Is Best
+Why Early Intervention Is Best

 Our bodies — and our jaws —are designed to grow in very specific ways, which are spelled out in our genes.
 However, many environmental factors can disrupt that growth plan, which results in malformation of the jaw and impaired facial development.
 These factors include diet, oral behaviors such as prolonged pacifier use and even pollution.
 When the jaws do not reach their full growth potential, problems develop.